bitcart/bitcart-docs/deployment/manual.md

     sudo ln -s /etc/nginx/sites-available/bitcart-admin.conf /etc/nginx/sites-enabled

-> Add DNS records for your server names to point to your vm's ip
+> Add DNS records for your server names to point to your VM's ip

 Check the config and reload nginx